Jubatian/rrpge-spec/specs/vid_arch.rst

 (by writing zeros) Peripheral RAM cells in the previously rendered Display List.

-This clearing only takes place in a VBlank after a Display List Definition change, using the previous Display List Definition.
+This clearing (roughly) only takes place in a VBlank after a Display List Definition change, using the previous Display List Definition.
 For the clear the Graphics Display Generator only uses the Peripheral bus cycles allocated to it, which would otherwise be left unused, so it is free from the point of other peripherals on the bus.

 The range to clear is defined by the previous Display List Definition to either 1600, 3200, 6400 or 12800 cells (depending on the Display List entry